-Priority 1.7 To provide the Priority 1.7 To provide the right type of accommodation for the Gypsy and Traveller community Action Task Outcome/Output By when / Lead Meet the need for residential ptiches • Increasing the number of pitches in line with Flintshire's Gypsy and Traveller Accommodation Assessment (GTAA) through market led schemes and the refurbishment of the Council owned site.
+Priority 1.7 To provide the right type of accommodation for the Gypsy and Traveller community Action Task Meet the need for residential ptiches Increasing the number of pitches in line with Flintshire's Gypsy and Traveller Accommodation Assessment (GTAA) through market led schemes and the refurbishment of the Council owned site.
 Provision of a transit site within the County Identifying and assessing potential sites to deliver a transit site in Flintshire.
 Applying for planning permission for transit site and secure Welsh Government grant to deliver provision.
 Management of the Council owned site Review different management models for the Council owned site.
 Redesigning and delivering the refurbishment of the site to provide modern pitches.
 Developing an allocation policy for the site.